jingtzheng/jingtzheng.github.io/essays/javascript.md

 published: true
 labels:
   - Engineering
-  - Javascript
+  - JavaScript
 ---
-## Javascript rising to the occasion
+## JavaScript rising to the occasion

 Having done programming using both object oriented programming languages like Java and statistical programming languages like SAS and R, functional programming is a beast of its own.
 It was quite confusing how you could use the keyword function or the keyword const to declare a function and the arrow operator was also puzzling.
-Well, so is Javascript good or bad?
+Well, so is JavaScript good or bad?
 Like everything around us, it has its merits and its drawbacks.
-It is nice that you don’t have to waste time typing extra syntax in Javascript like there is no data type that you declare when you make variables.
+It is nice that you don’t have to waste time typing extra syntax in JavaScript like there is no data type that you declare when you make variables.
 Functions are first-class, meaning that functions can be passed as arguments, functions can be returned, and functions can be assigned to variables.
 How powerful is this!
 Everything is simple and to the point.
 I am sure that I will quickly get used to the simple syntax that can save me much time in web development.

 <img width="200px" class="rounded float-start pe-4" src="../img/wrc_uhm.jpg">